ymuichiro/quick_learning_symbol_en/04_transaction.md

 sym.EncryptedMessage('294C8979156C0D941270BAC191F7C689E93371EDBC36ADD8B920CF494012A97BA2D1A3759F9A6D55D5957E9D');
 ```

 When you use EncryptedMessage, a flag (marker) is attached to the message that means 'the specified message is encrypted'.
-Explorer and Wallet will use the flag as a reference to hide it or not decode the message, etc.
+The explorer and wallet will use the flag as a reference to hide it or not decode the message.
 Encryption is not made by the method itself.

 ##### Raw data